45 Days to “Read the Gospel Challenge”. The Gospel of Luke Chapter Two: The Birth of Jesus Christ

 How to Get the Most Out of The Challenge

-The Gospel consists of the four books in the New Testament that gives the teachings of Jesus Christ, written by John, Luke, Mark, and Matthew.
-You may start the FREE “45 Day Challenge” at any time by going to the ePrayer Circle’s homepage and selecting the menu item “45 Day Challenge”.
-Please share and feel free to print and use these lessons in your bible study groups.
+The Gospel consists of four books in the New Testament—Matthew, Mark, Luke, and John—that share the teachings of Jesus Christ.
+You can start the FREE “45 Day Challenge” at any time by visiting the ePrayer Circle homepage and selecting the “45 Day Challenge” menu option.
+Feel free to share these lessons and print them for use in your Bible study groups.
+You can also translate the content into multiple languages using the Google Translate menu bar on the homepage.

 These lessons are for personal and non-profit use.
 These works have been registered under Creative Common License, Attribution-Noncommercial-No Derivs CC BY – NC – ND 4.0 International Free to use as designed but are not for commercial use or sale.
 The “45 Days To Read The Gospel lessons” are available FREE 24/7 for your convenience.